 The Cadillac ELR, another luxury plug-in hybrid, is capable of more all-electric drive—around 35 miles, before the gas engine kicks in.
 However, the $76,000 ELR doesn't come close to the Model S in terms of size, performance, and innovation.
 It's a muscle-bound luxury coupe, built on the platform of the Chevy Volt.
 The ELR's 207 horsepower, and crisp angular lines, are a welcome addition to the marketplace—but not legitimate competition in any respect to the Model S. The Tesla makes the Caddy look cheap.

-If high-horsepower and flashy futuristic sports car design is your thing, and the Tesla Model S is not rich enough for your blood, then you could wait until later in 2014 for the BMW i8 plug-in hybrid, which starts at $136,000.
+If high-horsepower and flashy futuristic sports car design is your thing, and the Tesla Model S is not rich enough for your blood, then you could seek out the the BMW i8 plug-in hybrid, which starts at $136,000.
 Depending on where you live, these exquisite carbon-fiber high-tech Bimmers can be hard to find.

 Tesla does not want to merely revolutionize automotive technology, but to also change core business models in the auto industry.
 The company, primarily an automobile manufacturer, also owns and operates nearly 60 retail outlets throughout North America.
 Company executives argue that these retail stores are necessary for competing against the entrenched gasoline powered vehicle market.

 “Our goal is to bring electric vehicles to the mass market by telling our story, educating the public about electric vehicles, and delivering the best car in the world,” said CEO Elon Musk.
 “The ability to sell cars through Tesla-owned stores is important for sustainable transportation and is the best chance a new electric car company has of succeeding."

 Musk believes that EVs operate under a different set of rules, and therefore Tesla's stores in no way conflict with the dealer model for gas cars.

 In fact, all Tesla purchases begin with an online order, whether placed at home or from one of the company’s showroom floors.
 Product specialists are also available by phone, between 8 a.m. and 6 p.m.
 Pacific to answer questions.
 Call 1-888-518-3752.